markus-ebke/python-billiards/CONTRIBUTING.md

    - [flake8](https://pypi.org/project/flake8/) as linter for code
    - [pydocstyle](https://pypi.org/project/pydocstyle/) (only for `src/billiards/`) and [doc8](https://pypi.org/project/doc8/) (only for `docs/`) as linters for documentation

-   You can also run them manually with
+   You can also run the tools manually:

    ```shell
    pre-commit run --all-files
    ```

-4. Create a branch for local development (I suggest to follow the [GitHub flow](https://guides.github.com/introduction/flow/) model):
+4. Create a branch for local development (I suggest you follow the [GitHub flow](https://guides.github.com/introduction/flow/) model):

    ```shell
    git checkout -b <name-of-your-feature>